It’s New Year’s Resolution Time

 My New Year’s Resolutions

 Every year, I always make these resolutions, and every year, I forget about them a few months later.
 However this year, in an attempt to be more successful, I’ve decided to have a better think about which resolutions I’ll make.
 I’m also drawing up a spread in my bullet journal to help me stay focused and motivated to obtain them.
-I decided to do one spread with an overview of my main New Year’s Resolutions and goals for 2018, and then in the future, a supplementary spread next to it to really roadmap how I can work towards achieving those goals.
+I decided to do one spread with an overview of my main New Year’s Resolutions and goals for the new year, and then in the future, a supplementary spread next to it to really roadmap how I can work towards achieving those goals.

 For my New Year’s resolutions spread, I decided to create it at the front of my bullet journal, amongst all of my master trackers spreads.
-I am starting fresh with a new notebook for 2018, which means I have empty pages at the front of my notebook to create it there.
+I am starting fresh with a new notebook for the new year, which means I have empty pages at the front of my notebook to create it there.
 However, you can create your resolution spread anywhere you want and just reference it back in your index.

 I’ve included drawings and illustrations in my spread to help beautify it.
 Making the spread look pretty and aesthetic encourages me to want to turn to the page and review it on a regular basis.
 There are no rules though; you do not need to add illustrations or embellishments to make your spread successful.
 It is purely a personal choice, and you just do what works for you.
 Some people are more productive with a minimalistic approach, so that works perfectly for them.
 If writing it all down with no other distractions works for you, then you should absolutely do that.
 It’s all about what makes you the most productive and committed to your goals.